Vectorworks/developer-scripting/Function Reference/Functions/GetPref.md

 ## Description
 Function GetPref returns the on-off status of the specified preference item.

-A table of preference dialog items and their corresponding IDs may be found in the [[VS:Function Reference Appendix#Appendix F - Preference Selectors|VectorScript Appendix]].
+A table of preference dialog items and their corresponding IDs may be found in the [Scirpt Appendix](../Appendix/pages/Appendix%20F%20-%20Preference%20Selectors.md).

 ```pascal
 FUNCTION GetPref(prefIndex : INTEGER): BOOLEAN;